genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    :scale: 50 %
    :align: center

-Insert size statistics are useful to validate library constraction and include:
+Insert size statistics are useful to validate library construction and include:

 #. *Median insert size* - a middle of a sorted list of insert sizes;
 #. *Median absolute deviation* is calculated by taking the median of the absolute